nichtich/Text-MarkdownTable/README.md

     Array, hash reference, or comma-separated list of fields/columns.

+- columns

+    Column names.
+By default field names are used.

+- widths

+    Column widths.
+Automatically set.

 # CONTRIBUTING

 This module is managed it a git repository hosted at